Favourite New Films of 2025

 Biennale Cinema 2025 - The 82nd Venice International Film

-I don’t know many people who watched this and I hope more will see it in 2026.
-A film about connecting and communicating with nature and people, science and curiosity.
-Told in a three non-linear timelines - 2020, 1972, 1908 with a gingko tree in a university botanical garden as the common thread for the characters from these three periods.
+A film about connecting and communicating, science and curiosity, and the mysteries of nature.
+Told in a three non-linear timelines - 1908, 1972, 2020 with a gingko tree in a university botanical garden as the common thread in all 3.
 At a time when there’s so much being done to divide people, and political agendas undermining and effecting the health, education and culture sectors, it was the uplifting film I needed to see.
+I left thinking about how the natural world still holds so much wonder and mystery.

 2. One Battle After Another (Paul Thomas Anderson)